Can’t find the answer in this FAQ?

 For a proctored exam you will need the following:

 - A stable internet connection with an upload speed of at least 0.25 Mbps

 - Windows 7 or higher, MacOS10.11 (El Capitan) or higher.

-- Google Chrome with the Proctorio extension installed
+- Google Chrome or another supported browser, with the Proctorio extension installed

 - Webcam resolution at least 320 x 240 pixels